NivedithaKarthikeyan/LandregistryApp/docs/source/blockchain/introduction.rst

 Truffle Project Overview
 ========================

-In this **Microfinance** system all the smart contracts were developed using Truffle. the ``blockchain`` directory contains the Truffle project.
+In this **Microfinance** system, all smart contracts are developed using Truffle.
+The ``blockchain`` directory contains the Truffle project.
-In this section we discuss about overview of the truffle project.
+In this section, we provide an overview of the Truffle project.

 Project Structure
 ------------------

-Here is the project structure of the Truffle project.
 This project helps to develop and deploy the Smart Contracts for Microfinance project. ::

     Microfinance